microsoft/AcademicContent/Labs/Content in draft/Keras/Keras.md

 	model.fit(x_train, y_train, validation_data=(x_test, y_test), epochs=5, batch_size=128)
 	```

 	Training should take about a minute, or 10 to 12 seconds per epoch. `epochs=5` tells Keras to make 5 forward and backward passes through the model.
 With each pass, the model learns from the training data and measures ("validates") how well it learned using the test data.
-Then it makes adjustments based on the validation results and goes back for the next pass or *epoch*.
+Then it makes adjustments and goes back for the next pass or *epoch*.
 This is reflected in the output from the `fit` function, which shows the training accuracy (`acc`) and validation accuracy (`val_acc`) for each epoch.

     ![Training the model](Images/train-model.png)